 10. Dolan Falls

-To visit Dolan Falls, you’ll need permission from the Devils River Nature Preserve as they limit the number of tourists allowed to preserve the area, or you can use the adjacent Devils River State Natural Area that shares some of the same river frontage.
+So, to see Dolan Falls, you’ll need permission from the Devils River Nature Preserve as they limit the number of tourists allowed to preserve the area, or you can use the adjacent Devils River State Natural Area that shares some of the same river frontages.
 The hike to get to the falls can be pretty challenging, but the falls are absolutely beautiful once you arrive.

 Location: 21715 Dolan Creek Rd., Del Rio, TX 78840